solovyov-private/base/README.md

-Here is my quick memo for various cases
+Here is my tips for various cases